hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 # To Buy or Not To Buy CryptoArt

 I've been following CryptoArt on Twitter roughly since [Jason Bailey first posted about it a few years ago](https://www.artnome.com/news/2018/1/14/what-is-cryptoart), and I've been very skeptical of it.
-Now that [it's blowing up](https://www.nytimes.com/2021/02/24/arts/design/christies-beeple-auction-blockchain-art.html), and a lot of artists that I respect are active in it, I feel like it's worth taking seriously.
-I don't imagine that I would ever purchase CryptoArt myself, but I would like to at least understand it.
+Now that [it's blowing up](https://www.nytimes.com/2021/02/24/arts/design/christies-beeple-auction-blockchain-art.html), and a lot of artists that I respect are active in it, I feel like it's worth taking seriously.  **I don't imagine that I would ever purchase CryptoArt myself, but I would like to at least understand it: why would anyone buy CryptoArt?**
 Here are some ways to think about it in the context of conventional art.

+**Note: certain types of blockchain enormously accelerate catastrophic climate change [[1](https://memoakten.medium.com/the-unreasonable-ecological-cost-of-cryptoart-2221d3eb2053), [2](https://joanielemercier.com/the-problem-of-cryptoart/)], and so you should avoid these kinds of blockchain entirely.**

 <center>
 <figure>